 I really think wine is one of the easiest beverages to buy for a party.
 One standard 750ml bottle yields six glasses of wine, so you don’t have to think very hard to do the math (thank goodness).
 Over a three-hour period, for instance, 12 guests will probably consume 36 servings of wine, which translates simply to six bottles.

-Good quality, loose leaf tea is sold by the ounce, with each ounce making between 10-15 servings (based on a 6-ounce teacup).
+Good quality, loose leaf tea, like our blends at Plum Deluxe, is sold by the ounce, with each ounce making between 15-20 servings (based on a 8-ounce teacup).
 That doesn’t sound too complicated until you remember that you have to brew the tea, which means you’ll need to measure out the right amount of water to make it.
 So let’s break that down!

 Still with me?
 Great!
 Back to our three-hour party for 12.
 Assuming this is a tea party, we’ll stick with the one serving per hour rule.
 That translates to 36 cups of tea, which means we’ll need three ounces of loose leaf tea and 216 ounces of water (27 cups, or a little over 1.5 gallons).
 If you’re serving the tea as an accompaniment to a dinner party, you’re pretty safe preparing for one serving per person, total, as not everyone will even want tea.
 For our little party, that means we can conveniently use the same math as for one ounce of tea.